Empirical Computation: Prompting versus Programming: Preliminary Experiments

 \subsection{Experimental Setup}

 \emph{Implementation}.
-For our evaluation, we used \texttt{LLM-GPT-Sort},\footnote{https://github.com/njmarko/llm-gpt-sort} an existing, independently developed Python tool that prompts an LLM to sort a sequence of numbers.
-The concrete \emph{prompt} is \result{{``Sort the elements in the given collection in ascending order, and return only the sorted collection in the list format: $\langle$\texttt{numbers}$\rangle$.''}} The input was provided as a Python list which \texttt{LLM-GPT-Sort} translated into a string (\texttt{numbers}).
-The output was again provided as a (hopefully sorted) Python list which \texttt{LLM-GPT-Sort} generated by parses the LLM response.
-We extended the tool to also support\begin{itemize}[leftmargin=0.5cm] \item searching sorted lists; $O(\log n)$, \item searching unsorted lists; $O(n)$, \item computing the longest palindromic substring; $O(n)$ \cite{manacher}, and \item finding a subset with a given subset sum; $O(2^{\frac{n}{2}})$ \cite{horowitz}. \end{itemize} The LLM used for all our experiments is \texttt{GPT-3.5 Turbo}.
-In order to mitigate the impact of randomness, we repeated each experiment at least 30 times and report averages.
+For our evaluation, we developed 1.2k lines of Python code that prompts an LLM for various computational problems like sorting, for which the concrete \emph{prompt} is \result{{``Sort the elements in the given collection in ascending order, and return only the sorted collection in the list format: $\langle$\texttt{numbers}$\rangle$.''}} The input was provided as a Python list and formatted into a prompt string (\texttt{numbers}) according to problem-specific templates.
+The output was parsed from the LLM response into (hopefully sorted) Python list.
+In addition to sorting, we also conducted experiments on the following problems: \begin{itemize}[leftmargin=0.5cm] \item searching sorted lists; $O(\log n)$, \item searching unsorted lists; $O(n)$, \item computing the longest palindromic substring; $O(n)$ \cite{manacher}, and \item finding a subset with a given subset sum; $O(2^{\frac{n}{2}})$ \cite{horowitz}. \end{itemize} We chose to run our experiments with recent open-weights model \texttt{gemma-4-26b-a4b}~\cite{gemma4} locally to eliminate network latency and ensure accurate timing measurements.
+The model ranks higher than \texttt{DeepSeek-R1-0528}~\cite{deepseekr1} on the \emph{Artificial Analysis Intelligence Index}~\cite{ArtificialAnalysis2026} and is small enough to run on a MacBook Pro with Apple M5 Pro chip and 48GB unified memory.
+Based on the observed inference speed ($\sim$60 tokens/s), we set 600s timeout and 64k context length limit.
+We compare three configurations: \emph{Default} (temperature=1.0), \emph{Thinking} (reasoning mode enabled), and \emph{Deterministic} (temperature=0.0).

 \paragraph{Methodology} For sorting, we generated Python lists of random numbers and of random length using existing functions from the standard Python library \texttt{random} (e.g., \texttt{random.sample}).
 As discussed in more detail in the individual sections, we varied properties like precision and magnitude of the numbers, as well as the length of the array.
 For every randomly generated input, we recorded the time taken (i.e., \emph{efficiency}) and whether the LLM-generated result was correct (i.e., \emph{correctness}).